 - propose strategies and create a trusting relationship with students to promote student retention and academic success,

 - provide students with sound academic advice and assist them in identifying their areas of weakness,

-- identify students with academic difficulties, evaluate their academic situation, advise and encourage them to implement educational and action plans, and propose mentoring activities in collaboration with all available resources within the University,
+- identify students with academic difficulties, evaluate their academic situation, advise and encourage them to implement educational and action plans, and propose mentoring activities using all available resources within the University,

-- assess students’ need for any non-academic support and direct them to other specialized staff when necessary as in to the university counselor in case of test anxiety, anger, depression,
+- assess students’ need for non-academic support and direct them to other specialized staff when necessary (e.g., to the university counselor in case of test anxiety, anger, depression),

-Both graduate and undergraduate students benefit from the Office of Career Guidance & Placement Services.
-Career advisors aim to encourage students to explore career options, develop effective planning skills, create job plans, and identify career goals.
+Graduate and undergraduate students and alumni benefit from the Office of Career Guidance & Placement Services.
+Career advisors encourage students to explore career options, develop effective planning skills, create job plans, and identify career goals.
 Career advisors help students:

 - clarify their academic and career interests and choose the right major,

 - identify connections between each student’s major and career options,